What is a data management platform (DMP)?

 - Communicate with other platforms.
 Connect directly with ad exchanges to purchase targeted ad placements.

 - Data monetisation.
 Purchase, collect, and analyse second- and third-party data, and sell your own data as second-party data.

 What types of data can I manage with a DMP?

 You’re able to collect and analyse three different types of data with a DMP:

 Your first-party data includes any information that you have collected through a direct relationship with a customer.
 This data includes things like email addresses, behaviours, demographics, and purchase histories.
 First-party data can be collected directly from customers via forms, sign-ups, and direct interactions, but it is also often gathered via pixel tracking, cookies, and device IDs.

 Although DMPs can and do collect and analyse your first-party data, they only do so for the purposes of generating anonymous user profiles and audience insights.
-First-party data is usually primarily managed with a customer data platform (CDP), which collects and organises all of your first-party data and can then provide it to your DMP so that it can be incorporated into your audience profiles.
+First-party data is primarily managed with a customer data platform (CDP), which collects and organises all of your first-party data and can then provide it to your DMP to be incorporated into your audience profiles.